-SB 926 (Skinner) protects low-income workers who are CalWORKs and/or CalFresh participants by ensuring they are aware of their employee rights such as new parent leave, wage theft prevention, and not being subject to sexual harassment.
+SB 926 (Skinner) protects low-income workers who are CalWORKs and/or CalFresh participants by ensuring they are aware of their employee rights such as new parent leave, wage theft prevention, and protection from sexual harassment.
 SB 926 (Skinner) also eliminates financial and other penalties currently in place if a CalWORKs and/or CalFresh participant leaves a job due to a violation of their rights or unlawful workplace conditions.

-Pediatricians across the state urge you to vote AYE on SB 926 (Skinner).
+Pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide respectfully request you to sign SB 926 (Skinner) into law.
 Thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.

 Suzanne Higgins Stewart, MD

 Resident Representative Member, AAP-CA State Government Affairs Committee